winstxnhdw/KeyWin/README.md

 #### Unicode Inputs

-`KeyWin` can also send unicode inputs.
-This is more performant than using `press()` for each character.
+You may also send long unicode inputs.
+Certain unicode, such as `\n`, cannot be converted into a keystroke.
+It is also more performant to use this function rather than `press()` for long unicode inputs.

 ```python
 from keywin import keyboard